geoserver/geoserver.github.io/_posts/2026-04-20-geoserver-3-0-RC-released.md

 3. The [log file location](https://docs.geoserver.org/latest/en/user/configuration/logging/#logging_location) setting
    is now managed using the `GEOSERVER_LOG_LOCATION` application property.

 4. The NetCDF index support has been simplified and is now self-contained.
 With this improvement, NetCDF no longer needs a database or local `.idx` files to operate.

    Instructions are provided for how to clean up these now unused files.

+5. The new [oidc](https://docs.geoserver.org/main/en/user/community/oidc/) plugin is available to take over the responsibilities of the previously available `keycloak` and `oauth2` plugins.

 Please see the [upgrade instructions](https://docs.geoserver.org/latest/en/user/installation/upgrade3/) for details.